 – You know your midwife too well and so does she.

-– You will be the only person giving birth in your house, in the hospital there will be many more women along with you giving birth on
+– You will be the only person giving birth in your house, in the hospital there will be many more women along with you giving birth on the same day.

 – It might be less scary because you are not in the hospital where you get to see many scary things.